hkzorman/advanced_npc/doc/api.md

   want to have a certain pause between instruction execution for visual reasons (e.g NPC sitting to laying, everythig executed quickly will not look nice)

+### Permanent storage functionality
+Permanent storage functionality - create, read, update and delete variables in the NPC's permnanent storage.
+IMPORTANT: These variables are *NOT* deleted.
+Be careful what you store on it or the NPC object can grow in size very quickly.
+For temporary storage, use `npc.exec.var.*` functions.

+#### Methods
+* `npc.data.put(luaentity, key_name, value, readonly)`: This function adds a value to the execution context of the current process
+  * Readonly defaults to false.
+  * Returns false if failed due to key_name conflict, or returns true if successful.
+* `npc.data.get(luaentity, key_name)`: Returns the value of a given key.
+If not found returns nil
+* `npc.data.set(luaentity, key_name, new_value)`: This function updates a value in the execution context
+  * Returns false if the value is read-only or if key isn't found.
+  * Returns true if able to update value.
+* `npc.data.remove(luaentity, key_name)`: This function removes a variable from the execution context
+  * If the key doesn't exist, returns nil, otherwise, returns the value removed.

 ### Variable functionality
 Variable functionality - create, read, update and delete variables in the current process.